ALWAYS GO TO COURT

 Stages of court proceedings in care and protection cases

 “I remember just standing at the lights before the court and my stomach started getting really sore, I wanted to vomit and I was sweating heaps.
 I was having a panic attack.
 I was so nervous”.
 (Parent)

 “Every time I went, I felt like that.
 It was just awful.
 But going to court, I never knew what I was going in for.
 I didn’t know what was happening, I just followed the lawyer.
 People started telling me questions I need to ask the lawyer.
 The biggest one was to ask when I didn’t understand and getting to know my rights.
 It’s easier now because I know my rights, I know a lot of information now, I know questions I can ask the lawyer and I don’t have to agree with the lawyer.”
 (Parent)

 Things have changed and I want my kids back.

-I think I have been discriminated against.
+I think I have been treated unfairly or discriminated against.

 Do you have a question?

 If you require some additional direction or support, feel free to send us an email.